 This statement describes our corporate governance structures and procedures, the work of the Board, its Committees and management, and how we have applied our chosen corporate governance code, the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).

-The approach to our corporate governance arrangements is forward looking.
-Whilst we have chosen to apply the QCA Code, we also continue to have regard to the UK Corporate Governance Code 2016 (the “UK Corporate Governance Code”) as best practice guidance and seek to comply with the UK Corporate Governance Code wherever this is appropriate for the Company.
+Whilst we have chosen to apply the QCA Code, we also continue to have regard to the UK Corporate Governance Code 2018 (the “UK Corporate Governance Code”) as best practice guidance and seek to comply with the UK Corporate Governance Code wherever this is appropriate for the Company.
 As a Board, we are committed to providing the robust leadership and oversight of the business required in setting and monitoring the Company’s culture to ensure that behaviours align with our purpose, values and strategy.
 The Board is very aware that the tone and culture set by the Board will greatly impact all aspects of the Group as a whole and the way that employees behave.
 We have a number of policies and procedures in place to ensure the culture the Board wants to foster is embedded throughout the business.
-Further information can be found within the Corporate Responsibility section on pages 23 to 25 of the Report and Accounts for 2018.
+Further information can be found within the Our Sustainability page.
 A healthy corporate culture is promoted within the business in various ways including by linking employees’ appraisal objectives and reward and recognition schemes to our vision and values.
-The Board assesses the culture of the Company through engagement with employees and other stakeholders (further details can be found in the stakeholder engagement section on pages 29 and 30), the monitoring of the development of risks to the business and the external awards and accreditations we receive from organisations such as Investors in People.
-The Board is satisfied that a culture of openness, honesty and integrity exists within the business.
-Furthermore, we are confident that our culture is consistent with our vision to be a leading force in the global homeware sector because achieving our strategy through the implementation of our business model and mitigation of our principal risks relies on positive relationships with key stakeholders which can only occur if a culture of openness and integrity exists.
+The Board assesses the culture of the Company through engagement with employees and other stakeholders (further details can be found in the Stakeholder Engagement section on page 21), the monitoring of the development of risks to the business and the external awards and accreditations we receive from organisations such as Investors in People.
+The Board is satisfied that a culture of openness, honesty and integrity exists within the business and is one that is consistent with our vision to be a leading force in the global homeware sector.
+Our business model and mitigation of our principal risks rely on positive relationships with key stakeholders which can only occur if a culture of openness and integrity exists.
 We promote knowledge of our whistle-blowing policies with employees and suppliers to ensure such openness is always available.

-As explained fully within our Strategic Report on pages 1 to 25 of the Report and Accounts for 2018, our strategy is focused around six key areas: focused brand and product development, digital and online transformation, continued focus on South Korean market, leveraging Wax Lyrical and Nambé opportunities, targeting rest of the world export growth and operating and procurement efficiency and capabilities.
-How the Company’s corporate governance arrangements support our strategy is detailed within the Our Strategy section on pages 10 and 11.
-Information on our Business Model can be found on pages 8 and 9.
+As explained fully within our Strategic Report on pages 1 to 27, our strategy is focused around six key areas: focused brand and product development, digital and online transformation, continued focus on South Korean market, leveraging Wax Lyrical and Nambé opportunities, targeting rest of the world export growth and operating and procurement efficiency and capabilities.
+How the Company’s corporate governance arrangements support our strategy is detailed within the Our Strategy page.
+Information on our business model can be found on business model page.

 Risk management and internal controls

 As with all companies, the Group faces challenges in the execution and delivery of its strategy and business model.
 The environment in which the Company operates is continually changing and evolving which presents both opportunities and risks.
 To ensure the Company can capitalise on these developments whilst protecting the Group from significant risk, the Company has a comprehensive risk management and internal control system in place.
-Details of the Group’s principal risks and how these are addressed can be found on pages 18 and 19 of the Strategic Report.
+Details of the Group’s principal risks and how these are addressed can be found on our Risk Management page.

-The process by which the Board identifies, assesses and mitigates external business risks and principal internal control risks and how the Board gains assurance that the risk management system is effective is detailed in the Risk Management section on page 18.
+The process by which the Board identifies, assesses and mitigates external business risks and principal internal control risks and how the Board gains assurance that the risk management system is effective is detailed in the Risk Management section.

 The Group’s system of internal control is designed to identify fraud or material error and manage, rather than eliminate, the risk of failure to achieve business objectives, and so can only provide reasonable and not absolute assurance against material misstatement or loss.